pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

 .. class:: KeySerializationEncryptionBuilder

+    .. versionadded:: 38.0.0

-    A builder that can be used to configure how key data is encrypted.
+    A builder that can be used to configure how data is encrypted.
 To create one, call :meth:`PrivateFormat.encryption_builder`.
+Different
+    serialization types will support different options on this builder.

     .. method:: kdf_rounds(rounds)